martine-dowden/portfolio/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Deploy

+Run `ng build --prod --base-href "https://martine-dowden.github.io/portfolio"` to create build.

+Build will be created in docs folder, commit changes to master.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).